EllaBrands/stanDev/Longer-Term-To-Do-List.md

 * user-defined models
 * pre-existing models with user data

-#### Higher-Order Autodiff

-Finishing Stan's existing <code>fvar</code> implementation.
-Many projects depend on this, including MLE, RHMC, MML, VB, EP,

 #### Maximum Marginal Likelihood

-Including both the fitting and the
+Including both the fitting and the evaluation of how well the variance approxmations work.
+Andrew wants to use his "GMO" algorithm.

 #### Stiff ODE Solver